eddiesigner/galerie-docs/docs/src/basics/theme-structure.md

 ```

 ::: warning
-Avoid making changes to the files in the Assets folder as these will be overwritten with each new version.
+Avoid making changes to the files in the `assets` folder as these will be overwritten with each new version.
 For small changes you can inject code in the Ghost Admin instead.
 :::